chelletuerk/shut-up-and-shake-it/README.md

 ## Brief Overview

 Build Your Own Backend is a node-express app connecting to a database through knex.
-It is the basis for an upcoming music app frontend that will utilize the server built in this project.
+It is the basis for an upcoming music app that will utilize the server built in this project.
 The database consists of four main tables: Users, Comments, Favorites, and Access Tokens.
 The users table has relationships with all three listed tables.

 You can find the production link (here)[https://byobackend.herokuapp.com/]